MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### Should I open a support ticket for taking a full backup?
 No. In the current version of the product, system backups occur continuously; this is different from previous versions where backups were once a day.
 Because the underlying technology used is Azure SQL Database, see [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.

-Because Azure SQL Database takes backups continuously and there is no specific way to take additional on-demand backups, we recommend you use our on-demand backup feature to label your backups.
+Because Azure SQL Database takes backups continuously and there is no specific way to take additional on-demand backups, we recommend that you use the Power Platform admin center on-demand backup capabilities for labeled backups.

 ### How long are my manual/on-demand backups and system backups retained?
 System and manual backups for certain production-type environments are retained up to 28 days.
 Other environment type backups are retained up to 7 days only.
 Please see the following FAQ, [How do I determine if backups of a production environment are retained for 28 days?](#how-do-i-determine-if-backups-of-a-production-environment-are-retained-for-28-days)